Oliver-Binns/app-attest/README.md

 - Implementation of App Attest (this repository)
 - Draft Industry Standards: [OAuth 2.0 Attestation-Based Client Authentication](https://www.ietf.org/archive/id/draft-ietf-oauth-attestation-based-client-auth-01.html)

+## Progress

+This implementation currently covers:

+- [x] Generating an App Attest key in Secure Enclave | App
+- [x] Serving a challenge from server to app | Server
+- [x] Attesting a key for the given challenge | App
+- [ ] Submitting the Attestation Object to the server | App
+- [ ] Receiving the Attestation Object from the app | Server
+- [x] Decoding the Attestation Object for validation | Server
+- [x] Validing the Attestation Object | Server
+- [ ] Acquiring fraud metrics from Apple using the receipt | Server
+- [ ] Storing Attestation Key for future assertions | Server
+- [ ] Generating assertion objects for authentication | App
+- [ ] Submitting the Assertion Object to the server | App
+- [ ] Receiving the Assertion Object from the app | Server
+- [ ] Decoding the Assertion Object for validation | Server
+- [ ] Validating the Assertion Object | Server
+- [ ] Make `AttestationDecoding` & `AttestationValidation` targets available as a Swift Package

 ## Requirements

 - iOS 14.0+